jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 The first two are oriented to secured environments and avoiding to persist those settings.
 Any locally persisted information should be saved in a very secured environment (cryptography, HSM, TPM, etc).

+> NOTE
+>
+> The deviceId parameter is mandatory to make the provisioning successful.
+It is located in the `devicesettings.json` file for all the types of configuration.

 ### Environment variables
 The list of the environment variables to set are:
  - DPS_IDSCOPE